LighTech

 Operational efficiency

-AI optimizes delivery routes, staff schedules, analyzes cash registers and video surveillance data to identify anomalies.
+AI optimizes delivery routes and staff schedules, and analyzes cash registers and video surveillance data to identify anomalies.

 3. Mobile or web application in retail

-Personalized recommendations in mobile and web applications can increase the average receipt and the frequency of repeat purchases.
-The system analyzes the purchase history and suggests relevant products or complementary items.
-As a result, marketing costs are reduced, the average receipt is higher, and customers return for repeat purchases.
+Personalized recommendations can increase sales.
+The system analyzes purchase history and suggests relevant products.
+As a result, marketing costs are reduced, average sales are increased, and customers return for repeat purchases.

 The LighTech team has implemented a mobile application for sales consultants of a large jewelry chain from the top 5 of the Russian market (more than 300 stores).